CEX.IO News Education

 As we care about the safety of your funds and information, we would like to remind you about our official communication channels and how we work.

 We do utilize social media to spread our message and to hear from our clients.
 However, these channels are not secure for handling support issues and we do not provide support via these channels.
-Our secure ticketing system and support email are the only channels for support.
+Our secure ticketing system and live chat are the only channels for support.

 As a reminder, here are our official channels: